adr1enbe4udou1n/blog/content/posts/20-a-beautiful-gitops-day-10/index.md

 ### Project configuration

-Firstly create a new project and retain the project key which is his identifier.
+Firstly create a new project through SonarQube UI and retain the project key which is his identifier.
 Then create a **global analysis token** named `Concourse CI` that will be used for CI integration from your user account under `/account/security`.

 Now we need to create a Kubernetes secret which contains this token value for Concourse CI, for usage inside the pipeline.
 The token is the one generated above.